vitaly-t/pg-promise/README.md

 pgp.as.format(query, values);
             // replaces variables in the query with their `values` as specified;
-            // `values` can be a simple value, an array or an object.
+            // `values` can be a single value, an array or an object.
 ```

 For methods which take optional flag `raw` it is to indicate that the